KhronosGroup/glTF/extensions/Khronos/KHR_glsl_view_projection_buffer/README.md

-The view-projection and view-projection-inverse matrices are not pre-multiplied and provided in the uniform buffer because multiplying the matrices separately in the vertex shader results in noticeably better precision as described by Paul Upchurch, Mathieu Desbrun in "Tightening the Precision of Perspective Rendering".
+The view-projection and view-projection-inverse matrices are not pre-multiplied and provided in the uniform buffer because multiplying the matrices separately in the vertex shader results in noticeably better precision as described by Paul Upchurch, Mathieu Desbrun in [Tightening the Precision of Perspective Rendering](#references).

 ## Fragment Shader Requirements